rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

   loaded into it, before `TomlProfile` overrides are applied to them.
 * Similarly, `TomlProfiles` will be changed to hold profiles in a `BTreeMap`.
-* We would need to compute the actual `build_override` for a profile based on resolution through the `inherited` key.
+* We would need to compute the actual `build_override` for a profile based on resolution through the `inherits` key.
 * Custom build scripts: For compatibility, the `PROFILE` environment currently being passed to the `build.rs` script is going to bear the name of the output directory and not the name of the profile.